RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: The RESAPLE Estimator

-It is important to note that the standard APLE is a special case of the RESAPLE estimator.
-When $X$ is absent ($p=0$), we have $M = I_n$.
-Taking $H = I_n$ yields $r = n$, $e = Z$, and $W_r = W$.
-Then Since $W$ has zero diagonal, $\Tr(W)=0$, and therefore which is exactly the APLE proposed in \cite{liMoransTestingSpatial2007}.
+which is exactly the APLE proposed in \cite{liMoransTestingSpatial2007}.
+For non-symmetric weights, RESAPLE remains an APLE-type one-step statistic in the residual space, but uses the positive-definite stabilised denominator $B_r=K_r^2+\omega_r I_r$ rather than the APLE-style denominator $W_r^\top W_r+\Tr(W_r^2)I_r/r$.
 Finally, we note that RESAPLE depends on the data only through the error contrasts $e$ and is invariant to reparameterisations of the design matrix $X$.
 We state this as a corollary of the first point of Theorem \ref{thm:RESAPLE-def}.

 \begin{cor} Let $\tilde X = XQ$ for any invertible $Q \in \R^{p\times p}$, and construct $\tilde H$, $\tilde e$, $\tilde W_r$, and $\tilde K_r$ accordingly.
 Then \end{cor}